 - 1. Apply appropriate grouping practices for specific instructional purposes in reading. - 2.
-Determine appropriate procedures and delivery methods to integrate speaking and listening, reading, writing, and viewing for diverse learners across content areas. - 3.
-Evaluate and select techniques for encouraging motivation and promoting positive attitudes of diverse learners toward academic and personal reading. - 4.
-Apply appropriate instructional methods to integrate technology, support student-centered learning, and establish an information-rich environment. - 5.
-Determine organizational and classroom management practices for multiple reading programs to support diverse learners. - 6.
-Evaluate and select methods of prevention and intervention for students who have not mastered grade-level language arts standards.
+Determine appropriate procedures and delivery methods to integrate speaking and listening, reading, writing, and viewing for all learners across content areas. - 3.
+Evaluate and select evidence-based practices to motivate all learners toward academic and personal reading. - 4.
+Identify technology that incorporates evidence-based practices to support student-centered learning and establish an information-rich environment. - 5.
+Determine organizational structures (e.g., whole group, small group, individualized) and classroom management practices to support implementation of evidence-based practices for all learners. - 6.
+Evaluate and select methods of evidence-based intervention for students who have not mastered grade-level English Language Arts Standards.

-5 Knowledge of oral and written language acquisition and beginning reading
+5 Knowledge of oral and written language acquisition and reading and writing development

-- 1. Identify the concepts related to oral and written language acquisition. - 2.
-Identify the concepts related to beginning reading. - 3.
-Apply instructional methods for developing oral language, phonological awareness, concepts of print, alphabet knowledge, and written language development.
+- 1. Identify and apply the concepts related to oral language acquisition. - 2.
+Identify and apply the concepts related to written language acquisition. - 3.
+Identify and apply evidence-based practices grounded in the science of reading to develop students' reading and writing skills. - 4.
+Apply evidence-based practices for developing narrative, argumentative, and expository writing. - 5.
+Apply evidence-based practices for developing oral and written language, phonological awareness, print concepts, alphabet knowledge, decoding skills, fluency, vocabulary, and comprehension.

-6 Knowledge of phonics and word recognition
+6 Knowledge of phonological awareness, phonics, and word recognition based on the science of reading

-- 1. Identify the concepts related to word recognition development. - 2.
-Apply instructional methods for developing phonemic awareness and phonics knowledge for diverse learners. - 3.
-Apply instructional methods for developing word-analysis skills for decoding and encoding monosyllabic and multisyllabic words for diverse learners. - 4.
-Apply instructional methods for promoting the recognition of high frequency words, sight words, and irregularly spelled words for diverse learners.
+- 1. Identify the concepts related to phonological awareness and word-recognition development. - 2.
+Apply evidence-based practices for developing phonemic awareness for all learners. - 3.
+Apply evidence-based practices for developing phonics knowledge and decoding skills for all learners. - 4.
+Apply evidence-based practices for developing word-analysis skills for decoding and encoding monosyllabic and multisyllabic words for all learners.

+5. Apply evidence-based practices for teaching high-frequency words, sight words, temporarily irregular words, and irregular words for all learners.

-7 Knowledge of vocabulary acquisition and use
+7 Knowledge of vocabulary acquisition and use based on the science of reading

-- 1. Identify the concepts of vocabulary acquisition and use. - 2.
-Evaluate and select instructional methods for vocabulary acquisition and use in speaking and listening, reading, and writing for diverse learners. - 3.
-Apply appropriate instructional methods for developing the use of independent word learning strategies for diverse learners. - 4.
-Apply appropriate instructional methods for developing and using conversational, general academic, and domain-specific words and phrases for diverse learners.
+- 1. Identify the concepts of vocabulary acquisition and use, such as the use of context and connotations, morphology, and background knowledge to determine the meaning of unknown words. - 2.
+Evaluate and select evidence-based practices for vocabulary acquisition and use in speaking and listening, reading, and writing for all learners. - 3.
+Apply appropriate evidence-based practices for developing the use of independent word-learning strategies for all learners, such as the use of context and connotations, morphology, and background knowledge to determine the meaning of unknown words. - 4.
+Apply evidence-based practices for developing all learners' ability to use conversational, academic, and domain-specific words and phrases.

-8 Knowledge of reading fluency and reading comprehension
+8 Knowledge of reading fluency and reading comprehension based on the science of reading

 - 1. Identify the components of reading fluency that support comprehension. - 2.
-Apply appropriate instructional methods for developing fluent reading with purpose and understanding for diverse learners. - 3.
-Evaluate and select instructional methods for teaching skills and developing strategies for comprehension and analysis of informational texts. - 4.
-Evaluate and select instructional methods for teaching skills and developing strategies for comprehension and analysis of literary texts. - 5.
-Apply instructional methods for developing metacognition and critical thinking for diverse learners. - 6.
-Apply instructional methods for engaging students in evidence-based collaborative discussions about literary and informational prints and nonprint texts. - 7.
-Apply instructional methods to develop study skills for comprehension of literary and informational texts for diverse learners
+Apply evidence-based practices for developing fluent reading and comprehension. - 3.
+Evaluate and select evidence-based practices for teaching skills and developing strategies for comprehension and analysis of informational texts. - 4.
+Evaluate and select evidence-based practices for teaching skills and developing strategies for comprehension and analysis of literary texts. - 5.
+Apply evidence-based practices for developing metacognition (e.g., making and confirming predictions, asking questions, inferring, summarizing, paraphrasing) and critical thinking for all learners. - 6.
+Apply evidence-based practices for engaging students in collaborative, text-based discussions about literary and informational print and nonprint texts.